vuepress-reco/vuepress-theme-reco/docs/en/docs/theme/frontmatter-home.md

 blog: # blog module configuration
   socialLinks: # For social address
     - { icon: 'LogoGithub', link: 'https://github.com/recoluan' }
+features:
+- title: Past
+  details: Develop a vuepress blog theme that looks happy and writes smoothly.
+- title: Present
+  details: Help more friends save time to write content with heart, instead of just configuring a blog to enjoy yourself.
+- title: Future
+  details: Attract more friends to participate in the development and continue to have powerful functions.
 footer: # footer module configuration
   record: Domain name filing copy
   recordLink: Domain name registration address